CS180-spring/cs180-22-null/README.md

 - User ID generation for unique identification.
 - Inviting users to collaborate on tables.
 - Enhanced table details display.
+- Integrity checking of records: Detect and mark tampered records.

 ### Getting Started
 Compile and run main.cpp.
 Use the menu to perform actions on records.